TejasQ/favorite-javascript-flavors/README.md

 That approach basically says

 > okay, I know what we need to do!
-Here's how we'll do it: we'll iterate through each one of them and then check if it has a 1 remained when divided by 2 and then store it in a variable.
+Here's how we'll do it: we'll iterate through each one of them and then check if it has a 1 remainder when divided by 2 and then store it in a variable.

 In other words, it says _how to do it_.
 Cool, but I prefer a more declarative abstraction: